Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/README.md

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete **all** required assignments
-- Pass **all** projects according to the associated project rubric
+- Pass 70% projects according to the associated project rubric
-- **Pass** the final summative assessment according to the rubric as specified in this class
+- Pass the final summative assessment according to the rubric as specified in this class
     - This will be further explained in the [study guide](study-guide.md)
-- **Actively participate** in class and abide by the attendance policy
+- Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

 ##  Information Resources